Fortress of Louisbourg: 20th century

+Panoramic view of the Fortress of Louisbourg from Louisbourg Harbour at sunset, showing the King's Bastion, the waterfront and the reconstructed fortifications.

 A demonstration of cannons used in the 18th century at the Fortress.

 Today, the entire site of the fortress, including the one-fifth reconstruction, is the Fortress of Louisbourg National Historic Site of Canada, operated by Parks Canada.
 Offerings include guided and unguided tours, and the demonstration and explanation of period weapons, including muskets and a cannon, by enactors wearing period clothing.
 Children's programming includes puppet shows.
 The Museum / Caretakers Residence (built c.
 1935–36) within the site is a Classified Federal Heritage Building.
 The fortress also greatly aided the local economy of the town of Louisbourg, as it struggled to diversify economically with the decline of the North Atlantic fishery and the decline of coal mining.

 On 5 May 1995, Canada Post issued the 'Fortress of Louisbourg' series to mark the 275th anniversary of the official founding of the fortress, the 250th anniversary of the siege by the New Englanders, the 100th anniversary of the commemoration by the Society of Colonial Wars, and the 100th anniversary of the arrival of the Sydney and Louisburg Railway (S & L).
 The Fortress of Louisbourg series includes: 'The Harbour and Dauphin Gate', '18th Century Louisbourg'; 'The King's Bastion'; 'The King's Garden, Convent, Hospital, and British Barracks' and 'The Fortifications and Ruins Fronting the Sea and Rochfort Point'.
 The 43¢ stamps were designed by Rolf P. Harder.

-The museum that operates from the Fortress is affiliated with: CMA, CHIN, and Virtual Museum of Canada.
+The museum that operates from the Fortress is affiliated with: Canadian Museums Association, Canadian Heritage Information Network, and Virtual Museum of Canada.